Prague to resurrect forgotten land in the shadow of its spires

 Yet in the shadow of the fairytale setting lies a less romantic realm of derelict factories, shuttered breweries and other remnants of a faded industrial era, which city officials and developers see as an untapped treasure.

-These dormant industrial sites, largely abandoned since the Velvet Revolution unseated Communism 30 years ago, may not adorn postcards but they occupy large swathes of the city center.
+These dormant industrial sites, largely abandoned since the Velvet Revolution unseated Communism 30 years ago, may not adorn postcards but they occupy large swathes of the city centre.

 Now Prague authorities are aiming to give these areas a new lease of life in an attempt to ease an acute housing shortage, create jobs and attract investment in projects.